 With the current version, SIT data will not be searchable through the software interface, but a pdf file of all currently selected Specific Ion Interaction Theory parameters (SIT) that should be used in conjunction with the selected data for aqueous species for calculations at non-zero ionic strength is made available.
 The list is taken from the latest NEA TDB publication (Volume 13 - Iron Part 1).

-One of the main features of the new TDB tool is that the database is made available in a Phreeqc format that can be directly downloaded here.
+One of the main features of the new TDB tool is that the database will be made available in a Phreeqc format that can be directly downloaded in September 2018.

 For Phreeqc purposes, several selected reactions from the TDB publications had to be re-written in terms of SOLUTION MASTER SPECIES.
 Accordingly, the respective solubility constants were recalculated (when the required information was available), for this purpose.
 When not enough information was available to recalculate the re-written reactions, these were not included in the Phreeqc file.

 On the Search tool of the new electronic database, only selected reactions published at the TDB books are displayed.
 They are characterised as Conforming or Non-Conforming, reflecting their status with regard to Phreeqc standards (Conforming if they are written in terms of SOLUTION MASTER SPECIES and Non-Conforming if they are not).

 The addition of any other aqueous species to this internally consistent database can result in a modified data set which is no longer rigorous and can lead to erroneous calculation results.
 The situation is similar, to a lesser degree, for the addition of gases and solids.

 It should also be noted that the data set presented here are not "complete" for all conceivable systems and conditions.
 Gaps due to lack of reliable experimental information are pointed out in the published review reports.
 The TDB selected data sets are based only on experimental data and do not contain estimations where no reliable data is available.